 Particulars Name of the Associate / Joint Venture

 1 Latest Audited Balance Sheet Date

 2 Shares of Joint Ventures held by the Company on the year end

 i) Number

 ii) Amount of Investment in Joint Venture

-iii) Extent of Holding % , with Applicable
+iii) Extent of Holding % , Kut Application

-3 Description of how there is significant influence and the second
+3 Description of how there is significant influence - Agilic

-4 Reason why the joint venture is not consolidated No.
+4 Reason why the joint venture is not consolidated No. L.

 5 Net Worth attributable to shareholding as per latest Balance Sheet

 6 Loss for the year

 i) Considered in Consolidation

-ii) Not considered in Consolidation]/
+ii) Not considered in Consolidation